zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## Configuring the Zowe cross memory server

 The Zowe cross memory server provides privileged cross-memory services to the Zowe Desktop and runs as an APF authorized program.
 The same cross memory server can be used by multiple Zowe desktops.
-The steps to configure and launch the cross memory server are described in [Configure the cross memory server](configure-cross-memory-server.md)
+The steps to configure and launch the cross memory server are described in [Configure the cross memory server](configure-xmem-server.md)

 **Note:** The cross memory server is not used by the API Mediation Layer.
 If you are only launching the API Mediation Layer and you are not launching the Zowe desktop, you do not need to configure and launch the cross memory server.
 Controlling which components of Zowe are started is determined by the `LAUNCH_COMPONENT_GROUPS` value in the `instance.env` file in the Zowe instance directory, see [Configure Instance Directory](configure-instance-directory.md#component-groups).

 ## Starting and stopping the Zowe runtime on z/OS

 Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
-These are lauunched as address spaces when the `ZWESVSTC` PROC is launched as a started task.
+These are launched as address spaces when the `ZWESVSTC` PROC is launched as a started task.
+The name of the address spaces is described in [Configure instance directory](configure-instance-directory#address-space-names)

-, all of these components start.
-Stopping ZWESVSTC PROC stops all of the components that run as independent Unix processes.
+Stopping ZWESVSTC PROC stops all of the address spaces.

 ### Starting the ZWESVSTC PROC

-To start the ZWESVSTC PROC, run the `zowe-start.sh` script at the Unix Systems Services command prompt:
+To start the ZWESVSTC PROC, run the `zowe-start.sh` script located within an instance directory at the Unix Systems Services command prompt:

 ```
 cd $ZOWE_INSTANCE_DIR/bin